-15.5.1 Permanency Planning
+15.6.1 Permanency Planning

-CONTRACTOR shall document all children's permanency plan on the CONTRACTOR's intake form, as provided by the COUNTY Worker.
-CONTRACTOR shall work with the COUNTY Worker and the CFT to ensure that a permanent plan of reunification, adoption, relative guardianship or other legal guardianship is documented in the NSP.
+CONTRACTOR shall document all children, youth and NMDs' permanent plan on the CONTRACTOR's intake form, as provided by the COUNTY Worker.
+CONTRACTOR shall also work with the COUNTY Worker and the CFT to ensure that a permanent plan, efforts to achieve permanency, and a transition and aftercare plan are documented in the NSP in accordance with Title 22, Division 6, Chapter 7.5, Sections 87068.2, 87078, 87078.1 and 87079.

-15.5.1.1 Facilitating Legal Permanency Plans
+15.6.1.1 Facilitating Legal Permanency Plans

-CONTRACTOR, in collaboration with the CFT and the COUNTY Worker, shall facilitate the implementation of any permanent placement, such as family reunification, adoption, or legal guardianship, as determined by the COUNTY in collaboration with the CFT for a child under the CONTRACTOR's care.
+CONTRACTOR, in collaboration with the CFT and the COUNTY Worker, shall facilitate the implementation of any permanent plan, as determined by the COUNTY in collaboration with the CFT for a child, youth or NMD under the CONTRACTOR's care.

-- 15.5.1.1.1 CONTRACTOR shall attend all CFT meetings to discuss permanency planning.
-The COUNTY Worker will provide as much advance notice of the meetings as possible. - 15.5.1.2 Once a guardianship is finalized or an adoptive placement of a child in an approved home occurs, COUNTY shall notify CONTRACTOR.
+- 15.6.1.1.1 CONTRACTOR shall attend all CFT meetings to discuss permanency planning.
+The COUNTY Worker will provide as much advance notice of the meetings as possible. - 15.6.1.2.
+Once a guardianship is finalized or an adoptive placement of a child or youth in an approved home occurs, COUNTY shall notify CONTRACTOR.

-15.5.1.3 Family Finding, Identifying, Developing, and Maintaining Important Relationships
+15.6.1.3 Family Finding, Identifying, Developing, and Maintaining Important Relationships

-CONTRACTOR shall initiate family finding engagement practices upon placement to assist the child in identifying, developing and maintaining important relationships, provided that these relationships are in the child's best interests and are consistent with COUNTY Case Plan.
+CONTRACTOR shall initiate family finding, support sibling connections, and engage in practices upon placement to assist the child, youth or NMD in identifying, developing, maintaining, and strengthening sibling connection, and other important relationships, provided that these relationships are in the child, youth or NMD's best interests and are consistent with COUNTY Case Plan.
 CONTRACTOR shall assist the COUNTY Worker in identifying these individuals as potential permanency resources.
-CONTRACTOR shall appoint a Mentoring Liaison and partner with existing mentoring programs or develop their own mentoring resources to enable children 10 years of age and older to develop a connection with a caring adult, when important relationships are lacking, in accordance with the Core Services Matrix and WIC Section 16001.9(a)(15), (see Exhibit A-1, Reference Links).
+CONTRACTOR shall appoint a Mentoring Liaison and partner with existing mentoring programs or develop their own mentoring resources to enable children, youth and NMDs to develop a connection with a caring adult, when important relationships are lacking, in accordance with WIC Section 11462(b)(1) and 16001.9(a)(15) (see Exhibit A-1.
+Reference Links).

-15.5.1.3.1 For a youth 16 years of age or older, the CONTRACTOR shall assist the youth and the

-COUNTY Worker in identifying a caring adult that will help the child prepare for transition to self-sufficiency.
+15.6.1.3.1 For a youth 16 years of age or older and NMDs, the CONTRACTOR shall assist the youth or NMD and the COUNTY Worker in identifying a caring adult that will help the youth or NMD prepare for transition to self-sufficiency.

-15.5.2 Family Reunification
+15.6.2 Family Reunification

-If the permanency plan is for family reunification, the CONTRACTOR shall assist the COUNTY in reunification efforts by: (1) placing a child at a STRTP site in his/her own neighborhood to the extent possible; (2) facilitating visits and arranging transportation for the child with the family consistent with the orders of the court and the NSP; (3) offering and/or supporting other reunification services such as family counseling; and (4) monitoring the visits with the family consistent with the CFT recommendations, the case plan, and court orders.
+If the permanency plan is for family reunification, the CONTRACTOR shall assist the COUNTY in reunification efforts by: (1) placing a child, youth or NMD at a STRTP site in their own neighborhood to the extent possible; (2) facilitating visits and arranging transportation for the child, youth or NMD with the family consistent with the orders of the court and the NSP; (3) offering and supporting other reunification services such as family counseling; and (4) monitoring the visits with the family consistent with the CFT recommendations, the case plan, and court orders.

-15.5.3 Legal Guardianship and Adoption
+15.6.3 Legal Guardianship and Adoption

-If the permanency plan is for legal guardianship or adoption, the CONTRACTOR shall participate with the CFT to assess both the strengths and special needs of a child, to assist in determining an appropriate match.
-CONTRACTOR shall facilitate the child's involvement in legal guardianship or adoption-related activities and visits with prospective families.
+If the permanency plan is for legal guardianship or adoption, the CONTRACTOR shall participate in the CFT meeting to assess both the strengths and special needs of a child or youth, to assist in determining an appropriate match.
+CONTRACTOR shall facilitate the child or youth's involvement in legal guardianship or adoption-related activities and visits with prospective families.